Recreation, Parks, and Tourism (RPT)

 RPT 390 Leisure Travel and Tourism (Units: 3)

-Prerequisites: Restricted to upper-division standing; RPT 200 (may be taken concurrently); or consent of the instructor.
+Prerequisites: Restricted to upper-division standing; RPT 200 (may be taken concurrently); or permission of the instructor.

 Investigate scope and nature of the tourism industry including key system components; history; group travel planning, budgeting, and marketing techniques and processes used by tourism professionals; careers; current trends; and future challenges and opportunities.